Neurotransformational Coaching

-I recently participated in a week-long most excellent training workshop in Minneapolis on neurotransformational coaching, which is a great love of mine.
-It blends the big picture spiritual visions (right brain stuff) with the science of the brain (left brain stuff) in order to become whole-brained which is the key to high-functioning happiness in my world.
+I recently participated in a week-long training workshop in Minneapolis on neurotransformational coaching, a fascination of mine.
+It blends the big picture spiritual vision (right brain) with the neuroscience of the brain (left brain) in service to brain integration (which is when both hemispheres of the brain work in balance).
+Brain integration is the key to high-functioning happiness in my world, because my hemispheres tend to argue with each other.

-Why this matters, is that both networks are absolutely imperative to our well being and sometimes we have to learn to consciously shut one off, so the other can power up for us!
+Why this matters, is that both networks are imperative to our well being and sometimes we have to learn to consciously shut one off, so the other can power up when we’ve become unbalanced.

 The Default Mode Network is where dreams are born.
 It’s our big-picture place, where we can build community and collaborate.
 It’s where our meaning resides; it’s the stomping ground for life-purpose.
 It’s relatively abstract.
 It’s a place of quiet recovery.

 On the other side, the Task Positive Network is our micro-manager.
-It’s where the minutia resides.
+It’s where the minutia is organized.
 It’s the place of step-by-step planning.
 It’s tangible and solid.
-It’s our appointment book and our task manager software!
+It’s our calendar, and our project management software.

-Meditation, prayer, ritual, vacations… these are what we do to turn off the Task Positive Network.
-Because life isn’t a fun place when we can do nothing but recycle the minutia over and over again in our brains.
+Meditation, prayer, ritual, long walks in the woods… These are what we do to turn off the Task Positive Network.
+Life isn’t a fun place when we can do nothing but recycle minutia over and over again.
 This is the place of the Buddhist term, “Monkey Mind”.
-When we just can’t shut our thoughts down.
-Ouch.
-I’ve been there.
+When we just can’t quiet our thoughts.

-Now, both networks are super necessary because if we’re stuck in the Task Positive Network a majority of the time, good luck coming up with any new ideas, or innovating.
-This is the place of stagnancy, joyless living, no vision… Nothing much moves, because creativity is necessary for movement forward.
+If we’re stuck in the Task Positive Network a majority of the time, good luck coming up with any new ideas, or innovating.
+This is what stagnancy looks like.
+Nothing much moves here, because creativity is necessary for forward momentum.

 And if we’re stuck in the Default Mode Network a majority of the time, we can’t bring any of our visions to life.
 Our dreaming becomes detached and frustrating.
-We feel like we’re just floating in space, unable to find solid ground.
+It feels like floating in space, unable to find solid ground.

-The truth is, one of THE most common patterns in our American society is to place all of our value on the Task Positive Network.
+One of the most common patterns in the Western culture is to place all of our value on the Task Positive Network.
 If we’re not doing, doing, doing…we have no value.
-There is a constant anxiety to produce more and accomplish more and keep going, and scheduling and building.
-We don’t have time for a vacation, we can’t afford to walk away for a couple of days, and who has time to meditate?!
+There is a constant anxiety to produce more and accomplish more.
+Keep going.
+Schedule more.
+Scale.
+Build!

-And that leaves us a society of burned out, stressed out, hyper-vigilant people who are so focused on the minutia they literally cannot see the big picture.
+As a society that leaves us burned out, stressed out, and hyper-vigilant.
+We become the people who are so focused on the minutia they literally cannot see the big picture.

 I had an incredible and terrifying dream about this once.
-In my dream there was an F-5 tornado blasting through my little town, visible to anyone who would bother to look out the window, deafening in sound, but nobody would budge from their cozy chairs in my effort to get them to the shelter, because the Weather Channel wasn’t reporting any tornado.
-You bet this was my own Default Mode Network begging me to pay attention, pleading with me to shut it down for awhile.
-I finally listened.
-(More on that, within my upcoming newsletter next week.)
+In my dream there was an F-5 tornado blasting through my town, visible to anyone who would bother to look out the window.
+It was deafening in sound, and the houses were shaking, but nobody would budge from their cozy chairs because the Weather Channel wasn’t reporting any tornado.
+A message about balance, for sure.

-Even if you really have no idea what all of this means, the bottom line is this– If we don’t learn the importance of shutting down, turning off, vegging out as a critical component to our accomplishments, success and well being, then we’re going to get stuck, painfully so, and we literally cannot, will not, be able to reason or logic our way through that stuckness.
+I think an important takeaway is this– If we don’t learn the importance of shutting down, turning off, vegging out as a critical component to our success and well being, then we’re going to get stuck.
+Painfully so.
+And until we learn to value an alternative way, we will not be able to reason or logic our way through that stuckness.

 Kristy